neyfua/slot-machine/README.md

 ## Features

 - **Bar Widget**: A compact widget for your bar.
 Enable "Show Credits" in Settings to display your credits (horizontal bar only)
+- **Control Center Widget**: A widget in your control center shortcuts, for people that prefer having no plugin widgets on their bar
 - **Icon Color Customization**: Change the bar widget icon color in Settings.
 It respects your Noctalia colorscheme
 - **Dynamic Bar Icon**: The bar icon updates to match the symbol in the middle reel during a spin
 - **Paytable**: View all symbols, their rates, and how many credits each combination pays out